Hcooper23/https-hcooper23.github.io-reading-notes-/Read: 02 - The Coder's Computer.md

 **What do the following commands do?**

-  1.pwd “Print Working Directory - ie. Where are we currently.”
+  1. pwd “Print Working Directory - ie. Where are we currently.”

-  2.ls “List the contents of a directory.”
+  2. ls “List the contents of a directory.”

-  3.cd “Change Directories - ie. move to another directory.”
+  3. cd “Change Directories - ie. move to another directory.”

-  4.mkdir “Creates a directory or subdirectory.”
+  4. mkdir “Creates a directory or subdirectory.”

-  5.touch “updates the access and modification times of each file specified by the File parameter of each directory specified by the Directory parameter”
+  5. touch “updates the access and modification times of each file specified by the File parameter of each directory specified by the Directory parameter”